 9 Things to Consider When Buying a Gerbil

 A gerbil can be a fantastic addition to your home and family.
-They are great fun, placid and intelligent and make fantastic pets.
+They are fun, placid, and intelligent and make fantastic pets.
 They are active rodents and, unlike many hamsters, they enjoy being handled.
+Before jumping into gerbil ownership, however, there are a few things prospective keepers should consider.

 1. Gerbils Can Be a Little Bit Messy